strategicdata/pmhc-mds-spec/doc/user-documentation/passwords.rst

 * changed by users no more than once a day
 * not reused from any of the preceding eight changes

-Users will be reminded via email, and on login, 14 days prior to when their password is due to expire.
+Please note: Users will be reminded via an email sent from noreply@strategicdata.com.au 14 days prior to when their password is due to expire, and on PMHC MDS login 7 days prior to the password expiry.

-If a password expires the user will not be able to access the system until they reset their password - see :ref:`forgotten-password`.
+If a password expires the user will not be able to access the PMHC MDS until they reset their password - see :ref:`forgotten-password`.